bitsofcotton/p0/README.md

 Frequency space prediction is equivalent to differential/integratial prediction in this.
 But it is equivalent to plain prediction in this.

 # Tips
 P0 calculates left differential by periodical one.
-To vanish right hand differential, walk option can be used to vanish with average both side on right side distribution (that caused by range start distribution).
+To vanish right hand differential, we take sum of each range on next step vector.
+Whether this works well or not depends on left hand side distribution.

 # Tips
-Even this suppose only some statistical condition, we need input to pseudo continuous one that to be made by lebeesgue integrate and so on.
-So after then, we can collect original predicted ones.
+Even this suppose only some statistical condition, we need input to pseudo continuous one that to be made by lebesgue integrate and so on.
+So after then, we can collect original predicted ones. p0n is formal laurent series essential point hack, if not both side is essential, multiply inverse condition works well, otherwise, the essential point hack enforces them into north pole near defined region.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU
 * https://ja.osdn.net/users/bitsofcotton/

-# Refresh Archived
+# Archived.
-This repository is close state without external libraries.